JardaniWorld/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This script executes to perform encryption tasks on files
+This script executes to print every other line from input starting with the first line